 The National Cancer Screening Register (the Register) is a national electronic infrastructure for the collection, storage, analysis and reporting of screening program data for the renewed National Cervical Screening Program and the National Bowel Cancer Screening Program.

-It will provide ongoing clinical data to appropriate health professionals to support quality improvement and service delivery.
+The Register will provide ongoing clinical service delivery data to appropriate health professionals to support quality improvement and service delivery.

 Why the need for a national Register?

 - Each year almost 16,000 people are diagnosed with bowel cancer, and 900 people are diagnosed with cervical cancer.
 The need to build Australia’s capacity to screen for these cancers is a national priority.

 - The National Cancer Screening Register optimises screening for and preventing these cancers by capturing a single electronic record for each person in Australia participating in cervical and bowel screening.
 We use invitations to screen, reminders when screening is overdue, and follow up of adverse results, to support prevention and early detection of cancers.

 - The Register is a leading digital health service that holds nationally consistent health information in a central location, while allowing electronic access to this information to support timely clinical decisions.

 - We will provide a high quality, safe and cost-effective health service to help prevent cervical and bowel cancers.